The Pin (comedy act): Works

-In 2015 the pair's debut BBC Radio 4 series aired, followed by a second series in 2016, and a third, this time in the 6.30 pm slot, with half-hour long episodes.
+Deep Cover

-In 2021, they guest starred in an episode of BBC comedy Ghosts.
+They co-wrote the feature film, Deep Cover, along with Colin Trevorrow and Derek Connolly.
+They also had supporting roles in the film as detectives.

 The Comeback

 The pair wrote and starred in a new play The Comeback at the Noël Coward Theatre in London's West End which opened on 8 December 2020 during the COVID-19 pandemic (with a socially distanced audience).
 The run was due to end on 3 January 2021, however due to the London Tier 3 restrictions announced by the government, the run was paused after 16 December 2020.
 It reopened on 7 July 2021 and ran until 25 July 2021.